nos1609/wg-atelier/README.en.md

 - `wg_config.yaml.<timestamp>.bak` files are ignored by Git; store or delete them manually.
 - Run `gitleaks detect --source . --redact` before publishing.
 - Avoid `WG_CONFIG_GEN_ASSUME_YES` in untrusted environments—automatic confirmation may overwrite keys/PSK.

+## Legal

+- This project is intended for administering WireGuard/AmneziaWG within networks you own or are explicitly authorized to manage (home, organization, lab).
+- Use it only where permitted by applicable law, your ISP terms, and your organization’s policies.